climateinteractive/enroads-guide/docs/guide/background.rst

 **Long-Term Limits to Fossil Fuels**

 Rising costs due to the scarcity of oil and gas supplies limits the pace of growth for those energy sources.
-This creates a balancing effect that is evident in the 2060s-2080s for oil and gas in the Business as Usual scenario when they begin to level off.
+This creates a balancing effect that is evident in the 2060s-2080s for oil and gas in the Baseline scenario when they begin to level off.
 Oil peaks and falls, while the growth rate of natural gas begins decreasing.

 *This addresses questions such as*: